-TrainYourEars makes ear training for audio engineers even more interesting, as the app features the ability for both EQ beginners and seasoned audio professionals to develop their own exercises.
+TrainYourEars makes EQ ear training even more interesting, as the app features the ability for both EQ beginners and seasoned audio professionals to develop custom exercises.

 Audio mastering engineer Andrea Zanini, the founder of Owl Mastering, has put together a comprehensive set of ear training exercises for TrainYourEars that can be used in the application.

-The set contains 18 exercises to get you started in frequency recognition, neatly going from 20 hertz to 20 kilohertz:
+The set contains 18 exercises to get you started in the art of frequency recognition, neatly going from 20 hertz to 20 kilohertz:

 – The first five of these exercises focus on Basic Perception.
 First you’ll learn to recognize some simple frequency boosts and cuts with a wide Q factor, then gradually grasp the impact of Q width as it is narrowed down.

 – Then the low end – roughly from 20Hz to 80Hz – is covered in an exercise.
 The next exercise focuses on 20 Hz (a subwoofer is needed).
 Next, 40Hz to 100Hz are covered, to help you achieve the perfect low end balance in your mixes.

 125Hz to 500Hz, 630Hz to 1250Hz, and 1600Hz to 3150Hz are the next areas.
 You’ll learn about low-order harmonics, percussive attack and vocal recognition, and higher order harmonics of many instruments.